From the site

 Journey down the Royal Mile to see the Palace of Holyroodhouse - ofﬁcial Scottish residence of Her Majesty, the Queen - before crossing over to New Town.
 Next, walk with your Local Expert inside Edinburgh Castle for spectacular views of the town and to see Scotland's Crown Jewels, the Stone of Destiny and Mons Meg.
 The afternoon is free to shop on Princes Street.
 In the evening, select departures will enjoy the spectacle of the Edinburgh Military Tattoo – a colourful mixture of historic battles and military manoeuvres with pipes and drums.

-Cross the Firth of Forth into Fife and make your way to St. Andrews, passing the Old Course as you arrive where golf was born in the 15th century.
+Cross the Firth of Forth into Fife and make your way to St. Andrews, passing the Old Course where golf was born in the 15th century.
 Enjoy free time to explore, perhaps stroll to West Sands Beach where the famous 'Chariots of Fire' scene was filmed.
-Your travels continue as you cross the Tay and journey to the charming Victorian resort town of Pitlochry, famous for its salmon run.
+Your travels continue as you cross the Tay river passing the charming Victorian resort town of Pitlochry, famous for its salmon run.
 Travel via Blair Atholl and past the Grampian Mountains to the sparkling Spey Valley.
 Later, continue to Inverness and your hotel.

-In the morning, take a private cruise on Loch Ness, where you will soak up the scenery, historic monuments and tales of the famous Nessie.
+In the morning, travel along Loch Ness and hear tales of the famous Nessie.
 Continue your journey through some of the most stunning scenery in all of Scotland found in the region of Glencoe.
-Travel along the Bonnie Banks of Loch Lomond, before crossing the English border.
-Pass the village of Grasmere, where the poet William Wordsworth is buried, before arriving at your lakeside hotel.
+Reach the Bonnie Banks of Loch Lomond and absorb the incredible scenery as you cruise what is arguably one of Scotland's most beautiful lochs, while enjoying a light lunch.
+Cross the English border before arriving at your lakeside hotel.

 The English Lakes to Chester.